rob-mosher/nextcloud-fail2ban/README.md

 after adding the below.
 With Debian/Ubuntu this is done with `/etc/init.d/fail2ban reload`

-### filter.d/owncloud.conf
+### filter.d/nextcloud.conf

-Note: Nextcloud support is pending for the release of the 'nextcloud' log type
+Add the following file to your `fail2ban` filters directory.
+Note: At the moment,Nextcloud still uses the ownCloud log type.
+The author will update the examples upon release of the 'nextcloud' log type is announced.

 ```
 [INCLUDES]